 Most military terms are recorded in military and technical bilingual dictionaries, which can be of great help to a military translator.
 But dictionaries cannot fully satisfy the needs of the translator, since military terminology is in constant development, more and more new military concepts appear, and, consequently, new terms.
-To overcome this difficulty, the master translator needs to certain a working methodology with for new terminology.
+To overcome this difficulty, the translator needs to master a certain methodology for working with new terminology.
 First of all, when translating military terms, one should take into account the consistency of military vocabulary.
 It clearly indicates the area of use of the term, within which its equivalent should be sought, based on knowledge of military affairs and military terminology of the target language.

 When translating complex terms, structural analysis also helps, according to which the last component of a complex term determines its generic affiliation, and the components preceding it limit the scope of the general concept, i.e., reduce it to the rank of species.
 Such an approach to 'translating a complex term makes it possible to determine its system affiliation and makes it easier to find the corresponding equivalent in Russian'.
 At the same time, it must always be remembered that in the American version of the English language, a complex term may denote not a military concept common to all languages, but a specifically American reality, the content of which is completely alien to Russian military reality.
-If this is true, then one should not look terminological correspondence. translation should explanatory be descriptive.
+If this is true, then one should not look for terminological correspondence, the translation should be explanatory or descriptive.